Improve Your Website Through Google Search Console

 What You Can Learn About Your Website From Google Search Console

-Once you're site is set up with Google Search Console, here are a few things you can check out:
+Once your site is set up with Google Search Console, here are a few things you can check out:

 - On the left, is the navigation menu where you can find all the data and reports.